smahomade/MonsterCatcher/README.md

 ## About
 This project is a game called Monster Catcher, its a 2D Pokemon turn-based game.
 This was my Dissertation Project made in Unity using C# and Visual Studios, some assets were Drawn by me using Aesprite (Pokemons, Grass and Buildings) and other assets were either bought or free in the Unity store (Platforms, Characters and UI Menu).
 The game has similarties to the pokemon games however, this is a Survival Game, as the time goes on the monsters get stronger.

+This was a big project to do alone, hence why it is still ongoing.
+I very much enjoyed creating this project and plan to get back on it soon!

 ## Instructions
 1. WASD or Arrow keys to move
 2. X and Z are your interactions